cristinamarcu/fastapi_azure_file_storage/README.md

 ## Description

 FastApi Server receives requests and stores files in Azure Blob Storage.
-Metadata about the files is storaed in Azure MySql Database.
+Metadata about the files is stored in Azure MySql Database.
 The files are encrypted and compressed before storage.

 ## Testing